laxyyza/wa/README.md

 # WA - Window Abstraction
-Simple Window Abstraction in C
+My Simple Window Abstraction in C

-Current only supports Wayland.
+> Currently only supports Wayland.
-But it is possible to support X11, win32, etc
+> But it is possible to support X11, win32, etc